 - a.
-A focused inspection may be conducted if a site is determined to have an effective safety and health program (as defined below, in Paragraph 4.b.), including a designated person/committee responsible for and capable of implementing the program/plan AND the site's DART rate is less than or equal to the State Total DART rate (2.1 for 2004) as determined by the CSHO's review and calculation of data found on the 2004 OSHA 300 log (see Paragraph 4.d.).
+A focused inspection may be conducted if a site is determined to have an effective safety and health program (as defined below, in Paragraph 4.b.), including a designated person/committee responsible for and capable of implementing the program/plan AND the site's DART rate is less than or equal to the state total DART rate (1.7 for 2008) as determined by the CSHO's review and calculation of data found on the 2008 OSHA 300 log (see Paragraph 4.d.).

 If a focused inspection is to proceed, a partial walkthrough will be conducted and employees will be interviewed in order to confirm and verify the effectiveness of the safety and health program.
-Any serious violations that are observed in the vicinity or brought to the attention of the Compliance Officer shall be investigated and cited as appropriate.
-If all of these conditions are met, the CSHO shall initiate a focused inspection pursuant to the following guidelines.
-If all of the above conditions are not met or records are not available for Compliance Officers to make this determination, the comprehensive workplace safety and health inspection will proceed and appropriate citations shall be considered.
+Any serious violations that are observed in the vicinity or brought to the attention of the CSHO will be investigated and cited as appropriate.
+If all of these conditions are met, the CSHO will initiate a focused inspection pursuant to the following guidelines.
+If all of the above conditions are not met or records are not available for CSHOs to make this determination, the comprehensive workplace safety and health inspection will proceed and appropriate citations will be considered.

 - b.
 Evaluation of the Safety and Health Program.
-The compliance officer shall evaluate and document the safety and health program in effect at the site using the following criteria and minimum requirements: - i.
-Comprehensiveness Confirmation that the program is comprehensive in scope entails an overall evaluation of the features of the program and the physical characteristics of the site.
+The CSHO will evaluate and document the safety and health program in effect at the site using the following criteria and minimum requirements:

+- i.
+Comprehensiveness.
+Confirmation that the program is comprehensive in scope entails an overall evaluation of the features of the program and the physical characteristics of the site.
 The site's safety and health program/plan must address the full range of hazards normally encountered at sites of the type being inspected (review applicable Industrial Data Reports, if available). - ii.
-Safety and Health Training Program Evaluate the need for and effectiveness of any specialized or trade-specific safety and health training programs applicable to conditions at the site.
+Safety and Health Training Program.
+Evaluate the need for and effectiveness of any specialized or trade-specific safety and health training programs applicable to conditions at the site.
 Factors to be considered include the need for special training in view of unique conditions/hazards likely to be encountered at the site as well as specific requirements for such ongoing or periodic training/retraining of employees. - iii.
-Communication Employees must be aware of and have access to the services alleged to be provided through the site's safety and health program/plan.
+Communication.
+Employees must be aware of and have access to the services alleged to be provided through the site's safety and health program/plan.
 The employer must provide evidence showing how the program is communicated to employees and contractors (e.g., oral instruction, booklets, memoranda, posters, safety meeting minutes/attendance rosters, etc.).
 The CSHO should consider whether the employer holds safety meetings, their frequency, and who conducts them (e.g., plant manager, line supervisors, safety director, etc.).
 The CSHO should evaluate the effectiveness of the safety and health program/plan through employee interviews. - iv.
-Investigations Evaluate the employer's efforts to make accident/injury/illness investigations and determine if corrective actions are taken as a result.
+Investigations.
+Evaluate the employer's efforts to make accident/injury/illness investigations and determine if corrective actions are taken as a result. - v.
+Enforcement.
+Safety and health rules must be enforced.
+Identify the principal enforcement methods used (e.g., warnings, written reprimands, disciplinary action, discharge, etc.), and the effectiveness of these methods as applied at the site.